 Science, Allied Health Science Concentration, B.S.

 The Science major, Allied Health Science concentration, is designed for students who expect to enter a professional school for cytotechnology, chiropractic medicine, pharmacy, or medical laboratory science.
-It may also be used for students interested in occupational therapy, or physical therapy.
+While the Allied Health Science concentration may also be used by students interested in dentistry, medicine, occupational therapy, or physical therapy, students are encouraged to speak to their advisors about other major options better suited to their needs.

 For some programs, the Allied Health Science concentration leads to an MTSU degree through completion of at least 90 credit hours at MTSU, acceptance into a professional school, and either successful completion of one year or completion of the professional program (3+1).
 A four-year major in a standard science major such as chemistry or biochemistry is encouraged for students considering highly competitive health fields such as medicine or laboratory-intensive work.
 Admission to the MTSU pre-professional program does not assure admission to a professional program.
 However, MTSU committees and advisors support students in their application.
 Selection for admission is competitive and is made by the admissions committee of the respective program according to its selection standards.